aerogear/graphback/docs/intro/serverless.md

 3. Graphback provides a number of different data sources which can be configured at application runtime.
 See [Data Sources](../db/datasources).

-4. You can migrate your database to match your schema by running `graphback db`.
+4. You can migrate your database to match your schema.
 See [Database Migrations](../db/migrations.md) for more.*

 4. Run your application! 🚀